jfarmer/project-tips/README.md

 1. Google the error message
 1. Pay attention to the dates of everything you're reading.
 A 5-year-old answer or solution might

 If your program isn't working as expect then it means something, somewhere in your code isn't doing what you expect or doesn't have the value you expect.
+That means...

-Use the scientific method to isolate the part of the code.
-Use `console.log` to verify things are what you expect.
+- Using the scientific method to isolate the part of the code
+- Use `console.log` to verify things are what you expect
+- Double-check that your HTML/CSS are valid using the [W3's HTML Validator][url-validator]
+- Use your browser's Inspector + Developer Console to get visibility into how the browser is rendering the page (and why it looks different from what you expect).

+## Save Time Before Asking For Help

 If you come to a teacher for help, they are going to point at every variable/value in the relevant section of code and ask you to `console.log` it.
 Do that preemptively so you don't get blocked waiting for help!

+Are you _sure_ it's not a typo?
+Believing it's not a typo isn't enough.
+Being 99% confident it's not a typo isn't enough.
+Your brain fills in gaps and convinces you it didn't.
+You should...

+- Isolate the parts that aren't working as you expect (scientific method) and compare to a known-working example
+- Place a known-working snippet of code right next to the not-working snippet of code so that typos are more obvious.
+For example, if you think two lines of code are identical, put them on two separate lines in a new file.
+You'll see right away if their length is different, which tells you they're not the same.

 ## Choosing Libraries / Modules